 It is not uncommon for applicants to have a differing account of what transpired during a visa interview or a port of entry matter from what an immigration officer says occurred.
+As such, it is very important that applicants take detailed notes of every interaction that they have with government officials.

 The affidavits filed by the Applicant and by the Interviewing Officer present opposing accounts of the tone of the interview and whether concerns were specifically communicated.
 I find the Applicant’s affidavit more persuasive and assign it more weight for the following reasons.